Curious to know what the best toys are for 8-year-old boys to help them develop? Which important developmental milestones are they going through?

 Has your child watched “Transformers: Age of Extinction” and can’t seem to stop talking about Autobot Hound?

-This robot can be transformed into a vehicle in 14 steps.
+This robot can be transformed into a vehicle in seven steps.
 Users report that the first transformation can be a little tricky but is then easily reproduced afterward.

-Autobot Hound can hold eight different weapons, and when in truck mode, the weapons can be attached to each side of the vehicle.
-The weapons also come together to form a mega weapon — serious business for boys ready to wage war.
+Autobot Hound can hold several different weapons, and when in truck mode, the weapons can be attached to each side of the vehicle.

 Great Choice for STEM Building